the-laurel/chain-proposals/evmos/AcademicProjects.md

 This discussion will not be included on-chain, but will be referenced in the on-chain text.
 It has these main directions:

-- improvements the proposal to arrive at its final (on-chain) form
+- improvements to the proposal text to arrive at its final (on-chain) form
 - price discovery of the first useable version
 - the initial list of domain experts or teams willing to participate in this first version
 - additional ideas, improvements of the end product